Billionaire Profile

 Notable Quotes

-"Your biggest challenge as an entrepreneur is not concealing your idea from others or keeping your idea secret.
-It's actually convincing people that you're not crazy and that you can pull it off."
+"Your biggest challenge as an entrepreneur is not concealing your idea from others or keeping your idea a secret, it is actually convincing people that you're not crazy and that you can pull this off."

 Leadership Principles